scaredyfish/blender-rhubarb-lipsync/README.md

 # Blender Rhubarb Lip Sync

-Blender Rhubarb Lipsync is an addon for [Blender](http://blender.org) integrating [Rhubarb Lip Sync](https://github.com/DanielSWolf/rhubarb-lip-sync) to automatically generate mouth-shape keyframes from a pose library.

-Rhubarb Lip Sync is a command-line tool that automatically creates mouth animation from voice recordings.
+[Rhubarb Lip Sync](https://github.com/DanielSWolf/rhubarb-lip-sync) is a command-line tool created by Daniel S. Wolf that automatically creates mouth animation from voice recordings.
 You can use it for characters in computer games, in animated cartoons, or in any other project that requires animating mouths based on existing recordings.

+Blender Rhubarb Lipsync is an addon for [Blender](http://blender.org) that integrates Rhubarb Lip Sync and uses it to generate mouth-shape keyframes from a pose library.

+For support using this addon in Blender, please report an issue at https://github.com/scaredyfish/blender-rhubarb-lipsync/issues

 ## Example output